karomancer/portfolio-nextjs/site/src/content/portfolio/platypus-dreamtime.md

   - data viz
 categories:
   - CMU
-  - Human-Computer Interaction
+  - Platypus LLC
 type: portfolioPiece
 ---

 ## Context
-At CMU, both Bachelors and Master HCI students work on capstone projects to close out their education.
+At CMU, both Bachelors and Master [Human-Computer Interaction](https://hcii.cmu.edu/) students work on capstone projects to close out their education.
 They are the exact same with the exception that the bachelor version is a semester shorter.

 The Capstone project is structured to cover the end-to-end design process of a product development lifecycle.
 HCI students work in teams of 4-6 students with companies ranging from nimble startups to globally recognized brands.